We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 The Bottom Line

-Apple devices are comparatively more secure, and that's why the hackers target the iPhone users with phishing emails more.
+Apple devices are comparatively more secure, and that's why the hackers target iPhone users with phishing emails more.
 We hope the above guide will help you stay safe from the Apple ID locked small emails.
-And, even if you end up with a locked Apple ID and forgot the password, use the FoneGeek iPhone Passcode Unlocker to remove it quickly and easily.
+And, even if you end up with a locked Apple ID and forget the password, use the FoneGeek iPhone Passcode Unlocker to remove it quickly and easily.

 Edwin J. Parke